English Language Requirements

-If English is not your first language you must provide evidence of your written and spoken English skills to study abroad in Edinburgh.
+If you are a national of a non-majority English speaking country, you must provide evidence of your written and spoken English skills to study abroad in Edinburgh.

 For Study Abroad and exchange students, the minimum English language test scores we accept are as follows: